TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/framework-compliance.md

 - Provide passenger cancellation endpoint for taxi requests.
 - Implement call-sign management for police officers.
 - Add altitude and location tracking for helicopter flights.
+- Persist additional ped attributes such as position and appearance customization.